 NJIT undergraduates individually or as a team may enter the 2017 innovation competition and be eligible for awards and stipends totaling up to $18,000.

 Questions on the eligibility of an advisor should be referred to Dr. Atam Dhawan.
 Class projects, including those for design courses, Undergraduate Research and Innovation Program (URI), and research projects by undergraduates may be entered in the competition.
 Projects entered in TechQuest may build on prior projects, but the presenting team must identify its unique contribution to the presented work.
 Previous TechQuest award winners are not eligible to enter the same project in the competition again.

-For more information about the TechQuest competition and how to participate, please download the TechQuest Awards 2016 Information and Guidelines file.
+For more information about the TechQuest competition and how to participate, please go to TechQuest Awards 2017 Information and Guidelines.

 2016 TechQuest Winners and Finalists